zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 In the interest of time this exercise focuses on creating apps to help managers/franchisees to self-serve information they currently rely on headquarters for.
 Future work will be necessary to automate the creation and update of orders and/or the other information.

-The exercise is presented in four parts:
+The exercise is presented in six parts:

 * Exercise 1 – Introduction and Setup
 * Exercise 2 - Spreadsheet-based Business Objects
+* Exercise 3 - Create Service Connection from Endpoint
+* Exercise 4 - Build Mama Maggy Data Application
-* Exercise 3 – Web and Mobile Apps
+* Exercise 5 – Web and Mobile Apps
-* Exercise 4 – Data from Service
+* Exercise 6 – Data from Service

 There are two additional **extra** exercises available for anyone who happens to finish early.
 No prior experience with Visual Builder is assumed or necessary.

 The Extra labs are:

-- Extra Lab 5: Add Data Using REST Call *(Estimated Time - 10 Min)*
+- Extra Lab 7: Add Data Using REST Call *(Estimated Time - 10 Min)*
-- Extra Lab 6: Review and edit JavaScript code under the covers of VBCS *(Estimated Time - 10 Min)*
+- Extra Lab 8: Review and edit JavaScript code under the covers of VBCS *(Estimated Time - 10 Min)*

 **Getting Started**